 Sublease agreement for commercial property: landlord involvement

 This sublease includes optional provisions that give the head landlord additional rights when dealing with the subtenant.
 It can be used to sublet part of or the whole of any commercial property, including offices, shops, industrial units such as factories, warehouses and workshops, and land.
-Features: term 1 to 30 years, sub guarantor; release of old guarantor; break provision; rent review options; SS 24-28 opt-out; draft agreement for security deposit; drawn for the property owner or experienced property professionals.
+Features: term 1 to 30 years, new guarantor; release of old guarantor; break provision; rent review options; SS 24-28 opt-out; drawn for the property owner or experienced property professionals.